 This year I made a goal to have better time management for blogging.
 A big part of having better time management would be to have a blog planner.
 I signed up to do a blog mentoring program with Amy at One Artsy Mama.
 The first week of the blog mentoring program was to write down your goals.
 Well, I have never written down any goals for my blog since starting it in April of last year.
-I have kept all my ideas for posts, projects and goals in my head.
-I do know ,that actually witting your goal down makes you commit to it more and it makes you more successful in reaching these goals.
+I have kept all my ideas for posts, projects, and goals in my head.
+I do know, that actually witting your goal down makes you commit to it more and it makes you more successful in reaching these goals.
 Now here lies that challenge, finding a planner that works.
-I decided not to spend my money on a pre-printed planner and find out they do not work for what I need.
+I decided not to spend my money on a pre-printed planner and find out they do not work for what I needed.
 So after a lot of searching and thinking, I laid out my own blog planner.

-In my research for a planner I did come across Beckie’s planner from Infarranty Creative.
+In my research for a planner, I did come across Beckie’s planner from Infarranty Creative.
 I loved her idea, but the pages were not exactly what I needed.
 I also came across another idea from The Blog Engenizer and I used her calendar idea for remembering to post to my social media sites.
 I started with a notebook that I already had on hand.
 I made my tab divider pages out of heavy scrapbook paper and made my planner pages using word and excel.
 Here is how I made my tab divider pages.
-I started with a 12 x 12 scrapbook paper cut the width to be 9 1/2 and length to be 11 1/4 and used my hole punch.
+I started with 12 x 12 scrapbook paper cut the width to 9 1/2 and the length to 11 1/4 and used my hole punch.